MIT and Industry

 Since its founding, MIT has fostered a problem-solving approach that encourages researchers to work together across departments, fields, and institutional boundaries.
 The resulting collaborations have included thousands of fruitful partnerships with industry and other leading research institutions.

-Research sponsored directly by industry totaled $128 million in fiscal year 2014, or 19 percent of all MIT research funding.
-According to the National Science Foundation, MIT ranks first in industry-financed research and development and development expenditures among all universities and colleges without a medical school.
+Research sponsored directly by industry totaled $134 million in fiscal year 2015, or 19 percent of all MIT research funding.
+According to the National Science Foundation, MIT ranks first in industry-financed research and development expenditures among all universities and colleges without a medical school.

 The Technology Licensing Office (TLO) oversees MIT’s vibrant patenting and licensing activity.
-Fiscal year 2014 saw 743 new invention disclosures and $78.6 million in total licensing income.
+Fiscal year 2015 saw 795 new invention disclosures and $46.2 million in total licensing income.
 The TLO’s mission is to benefit the public by moving results of MIT research into societal use via technology licensing through a process that is consistent with academic principles, demonstrates a concern for the welfare of students and faculty, and conforms to the highest ethical standards.
 This process benefits the public by creating new products and promoting economic development.

 MIT Sloan Executive Education provides mid- to senior-level executives with the tools and frameworks needed to create and lead successful organizations.
 Its programs are led by senior faculty, and combine innovation and entrepreneurship with strategic thinking and global leadership.

 MIT's strong corporate connection also is reflected in its extensive business-oriented curricula, many spearheaded by the MIT Sloan School of Management in collaboration with other schools.
 Examples include: